isaacfungg/obsidian/Mortgage Broker Course/Lesson 12.md

 **Purchase Cost**: Total cost to buy the property - includes purchase price plus fees and any mortgage bonus **Market Value**: Estimated price in a fair, arm's length sale under normal conditions based on comparable sales and market trends
 **Lending Value**: Conservative, long-term estimate used by lenders- ignores short-term or speculative factors and is often less than or equal to market value

+#### Loan to Value Ratio
+Lenders limit the loan amount to a maximum of 100% of lending value which is equal to the property value.

+For uninsured mortgage loans the maximum loan-to-value ratio is set by statute as 80% for federally chartered financial institutions.

+Where mortgage insurance is available, either from private or government insurers, a loan-to-value ratio of up to 95% may be used.

+`High-Ratio/Insured Mortgage`: When the loan-to-value ratio is more than 80%

+Page 15